python4mpia/python4mpia/installation/mac.rst

 .. toctree::
    :maxdepth: 1

-   EPDFree installation instructions for Linux <EPDFree_linux>
+   EPDFree installation instructions for MacOS <EPDFree_mac>

-It is also possible to install the necessary packages using your Linux package manager.
+It is also possible to install the necessary packages using Macports.
+This is one way to get a 64-bit Python installation on a Mac, which isn't available with EPDFree.

 .. toctree::
    :maxdepth: 1

-   Linux package manager installation instructions <linux_package_manager>
+   Macports installation instructions <macports>

 If you're not sure which installation method to use it's simplest to install EPDFree.

 .. _NumPy: http://numpy.scipy.org/
 .. _SciPy: http://www.scipy.org/